 An associate vice president at Prudential, Luis still uses lessons from his Stevens degrees in getting the job done.

 Today's complex financial markets require experts who not only understand how the markets work, but who also have the mathematical knowledge to uncover patterns and the technological skills to exploit them.

-In the current marketplace, companies look for individuals who possess the following four attributes in their skill-set:
+In the current marketplace, companies look for individuals who possess the following four attributes:

 "Stevens has one of the best teaching facilities and faculties for financial engineering.
 And proximity to New York, one of the biggest hubs for finance is a definite plus."